dalegaspi/bu-ms-s6-tp/Doc/CS683_DLegaspi_myFlickr.md

 }
 ```

-- The application takes full advantage of fragments and view bindings.
+- The application now takes full advantage of fragments and view bindings.
 Lab 3 has been _instrumental_ in understanding how it all works and was able to apply the knowledge for this iteration.
 - Layouts still a challenge although it's a bit manageable than before.